-Other than for animals with the probable immune-mediated, steroid-responsive inflammatory CNS diseases and animals with meningoencephalitis caused by rickettsia and certain bacteria, the prognosis is guarded and treatment is often of little benefit.
+Other than for animals with the probable immune-mediated, steroid-responsive inflammatory CNS diseases and for animals with meningoencephalitis caused by rickettsia and certain bacteria, the prognosis is guarded.
 The case fatality rate in calves with bacterial meningitis has been reported to be 100%; however, the case fatality rate in foals is much lower.

 Appropriate use of antibiotics, according to culture or serology results, is basic to successful therapy.
 Relapses are common, and prolonged therapy is often necessary.
-Correction of any immunodeficiency is critical in neonatal large animals.
-Broad-spectrum antibacterials that can penetrate the blood-brain barrier should be selected, and bactericidal drugs are preferred over those that are bacteriostatic.
+Correction of failure of passive transfer is critical in neonatal large animals.
+Broad-spectrum antibacterials that can penetrate the blood-brain barrier should be selected, and bactericidal drugs are preferred over bacteriostatic agents.
 Recommended drugs include ampicillin, metronidazole, tetracyclines, potentiated sulfonamides, fluoroquinolones, and third-generation cephalosporins; higher than normal dosages may be necessary to achieve and maintain adequate concentrations in the CNS.
 In farm animals, selection of drugs must be based not only on drug efficacy but also on whether the available drug is appropriate for use in a food animal.

-Mycotic infections of the CNS have been treated successfully in humans, but results in veterinary medicine are less rewarding.
+Mycotic infections of the CNS have been treated successfully in people, but results in veterinary medicine are less rewarding.
 Treatment with itraconazole or fluconazole may be of benefit, but longterm therapy is required and relapses are frequent.
 Protozoal infections (eg, toxoplasmosis, neosporosis, sarcocystosis) may respond to a potentiated sulfonamide (trimethoprim, pyrimethamine and sulfonamides).
 These are commonly used in combination with clindamycin in small animals.
-However, relapse may occur due to the inability to clear encysted organisms from the CNS.
-Over the last decade, new antiprotozoal medications have been licensed for use in horses, such as the triazine analogues, including diclazuril and ponazuril.
+However, relapse may occur because of the inability to clear encysted organisms from the CNS.
+Antiprotozoal medications have been approved for use in horses, such as the triazine analogues, including diclazuril and ponazuril.
 In balantidiasis, a disease in working donkeys, secnidozole has been shown to decrease fecal cyst counts, which should theoretically decrease the risk of development of CNS disease.

 Glucocorticoids are usually contraindicated in animals with meningitis or meningoencephalitis with an infectious etiology; however, a high-dose, short-term course of dexamethasone or methylprednisolone may control life-threatening complications such as acute cerebral edema and impending brain herniation.
 Immunosuppressive doses of corticosteroids are required for successful therapy of the idiopathic CNS inflammations seen in dogs.

-Radiation therapy and immunomodulatory drugs have been used in the treatment of granulomatous meningoencephalitis.
+Radiation therapy and immunomodulatory drugs have been used to treat granulomatous meningoencephalitis.